Here’s what SC’s Midlands should expect from Hurricane Dorian, weather service says

 The eastern counties in the Midlands — Orangeburg, Clarendon, and Sumter Counties — are most likely to see the wind and rain effects of Dorian, according to a release from the National Weather Service.

-The southeastern portions of Orangeburg and Clarendon counties could see up to five inches of rain, depending on where the storm moves.
+The southeastern portions of Orangeburg and Clarendon counties could see up to six inches of rain, depending on where the storm moves.

+Four Midlands counties — Bamberg, Orangeburg, Clarendon and Sumter — were placed on a tropical storm watch Tuesday, according to the National Weather Service.

 As of Tuesday morning, Hurricane Dorian is sitting atop the Bahamas, roughly 105 miles off the coast of West Palm Beach in Florida.
-The storm was recently downgraded to a category 2 hurricane and has maximum, sustained winds of 110 miles per hour.
+The storm is moving northwest at two miles per hour.
+It was recently downgraded to a category 2 hurricane and has maximum, sustained winds of 110 miles per hour.
 That’s a sharp decrease from Sunday, when the storm was a category 5 hurricane, packing sustained winds of up to 185 miles per hour.

 Early Tuesday morning, Hurricane Dorian was a category 3 hurricane with maximum, sustained winds of 120 miles per hour, according to the release.